ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-In contexts where differing congestion control algorithms are used, it is important to understand whether a proposal can induce more harm to flows sharing a bottleneck  than for the existing defined methods.
+In contexts where differing congestion control algorithms are used, it is important to understand whether a proposal could result in more harm than previously defined algorithms to flows sharing a common bottleneck.
 The measure of harm is not restricted to the equality of capacity, but ought also to consider metrics such as the latency introduced, or an increase in packet loss.
 An evaluation must assess the potential to cause starvation, including assurance that